-The main problem to avoid when sending an international money transfer is failing to shop around for a better deal.
-Even doing a quick comparison of the exchange rates and fees of two money transfer providers can save you a significant amount of money, so make sure you look for the best deal.
+The main issue to avoid when sending an international money transfer is failing to shop around for a better deal.
+Even a quick comparison of the exchange rates and fees of two money transfer providers may save you a significant amount of money, so make sure you look for the best deal.

-The other common mistake to avoid is failing to review the full details of a transaction.
-Make sure you’re aware of the exchange rate, transfer fee and total transaction cost before you part with your money.
+Another common mistake is not reviewing the full details of a transaction.
+Make sure you are aware of the exchange rate, transfer fee and total transaction cost before you part with your money.